JocysCom/UMQF/MORA/analysis/bible/entities/adam-eve-actions.md

 Total for 2 people: **-0.87**

 ### 2 Humanity (Future generations) - inherited mortality

+Context: The transgression of Adam and Eve introduced sin and death into the world, affecting all future generations with mortality and separation from the divine.

 - Population: 10,000,000,000 (All future humans)
 - ΔOS = -0.50 (Loss of potential immortality)